 This has led to certain state initiatives, like those in California and Nevada, which further detail requirements for drivers in ridesharing organizations.
 These mandates cover some fundamental safety measures, including requirements for all drivers to have a valid state business license and that a vehicle that is less than eight years old.

 If you or someone you know have been injured in an accident while riding with a ridesharing service, like Lyft or Uber, it is important to contact an attorney as soon as possible, as you may be eligible to file a personal injury claim.
 Such claims can help address the many financial challenges that come with personal injury.

 Let’s work together to protect your rights today.
 To get started on your personal injury claim, we invite you to schedule a preliminary consultation with our compassionate team, to help assess your case.
-Call our attorneys at Bertoldo, Baker, Carter & Smith Law Firm today at (702) 505-8115.
+Call our attorneys at Bertoldo, Baker, Carter, Smith & Cullen Law Firm today at (702) 505-8115.